Odoo Docker Deployment: Production Guide

 logfile = /var/log/odoo/odoo.log

-Nginx serves as a reverse proxy handling SSL termination, static file caching, and WebSocket connections for Odoo real-time features:
+Nginx acts as a reverse proxy handling SSL termination, static file caching, and WebSocket connections for Odoo real-time features:

 upstream odoo {